 While cloud computing offers cost savings and business agility, cloud migration is a highly disruptive change with issues along the way.
-Without a well-considered cloud migration strategy, IT budget planning will ignore current needs.
+Without a well-considered cloud migration strategy, IT budget planning

 Senior-level management's cloud wishes can be much brighter than what's currently available in terms of cloud technologies or their organization's readiness to adopt these technologies.
-Until wish lists and IT capabilities align, the IT team still needs to get sign-off on major purchases that will be redundant after their -- eventual --
+Until wish lists and IT capabilities align, the IT team still needs to get sign-off on major purchases that will be redundant after their -- eventual -- cloud migration.

 IT teams often find their capital expenditures for hardware on hold, since "everything is moving to the cloud."
 One business reports its storage-area network (SAN) replacement project was cancelled, even though the existing SAN is at the end of maintenance and hopelessly short of capacity.
 There is no concrete plan or timeline for when the move to the cloud will occur, but while the idea is around, budgets disappeared for longer-term asset purchases that don't directly support the cloud move.
 This is preventing noncloud tactical solutions, even though there is no tactical cloud solution that can satisfy the business requirement.
 To reinstate the SAN replacement project, the IT team has to quantify the risk inherent in not replacing the SAN and help define the timeline for the cloud migration.

 Cloud computing's appeal is clear to business managers.
 IT is a capital-intensive business unit that often requires expenditures months or years before there is a benefit.
 Cloud promises an operating expense model where you only pay when you receive some benefit.
 You only pay for IT resources as they are generating value in the organization, allowing you to cut off the supply and cost at any time.
 Scale up as business demands and scale down when it doesn't.
 What's not to love?